aoijs/documentation/src/functions/usdstop.md

 ---
-description: Stops the bot from playing songs.
+description: Stops the bot from playing tracks.
 ---

 # $stop

-This function makes the queue list empty and skip all the songs.
+This function makes the queue list empty and skip all the tracks.

 ### Usage